Jafranco96/School_District_Analysis/README.md

 To summarize for the school board, the four major changes that resulted from rerunning the analysis were:

- •	In the District Summary, Average Math Score and Average Reading Score dropped by at most 0.2.
+ •	In the District Summary, Average Math Score dropped by 0.1.
 The % Passing Math, % Passing Reading, and % Overall Passing     percentages also all dropped by at most 0.3%

 •	In the School Summary, the % Passing Math, % Passing Reading, and % Overall Passing percentages for Thomas High School all dropped by less than 1%.